andrew-irods/How-To/Eclipse-attach-to-icommand-remote.md

 This document demonstrates how to attach the Eclipse IDE to a running icommand and server on a remote system.

-The local system (**akellydt1** in this document) will include a full set of sources (from github) that are built in two ways: One, as an in-place build to provide us with local executables.
-The other as a full package build, to provide us with debug objects to install and run on the target remote system (**akellylt1** in this document - with an 'el' instead of the 'd' in the name akellylt1).
-More on this below.
+The local system (**akelly1** in this document) is the development system, and will includes a full set of iRODS sources (from github) that are built as a full package build, to provide us with debug objects to install and run on the target remote system (**akellylt1** in this document).
+Since both **akelly1** and **akellylt1** are Ubuntu 16.04 systems, the packages we focus on will be .deb files.
+An equivalent process for Redhat derived systems (like CentOS, RHEL, etc) would involve .rpm packages.
+We focus here on the .deb packages

 The connection to the remote system will be based on **ssh**.
-I use ssh keys to avoid being challenged for a password.
+It is recommended to install ssh keys to avoid being challenged for a password.
 YMMV.

-We will first create an eclipse project that targets an existing linux executable, and create a debug launch configuration which attaches the project to a running executable.
+In this document, we will create an eclipse project that targets an existing icommand linux executable (**iput**), and create a remote debug launch configuration which can launch and debug the utility on a remote system.
+We will then create a separate project for the **irodsServer** process as an executable, and then create a remote debug configuration that will allow us to attach eclipse to the remote running **irodsServer** which interacts with our **iput** utility.

 ### The Thing with Eclipse ###